Free information, books, wristbands and more for patients and caregivers.Get Yours Today

 Drugs being evaluated for mesothelioma metastasis include semaxanib (SU5416), thalidomide and tetrathiomolybdate.
 In clinical trials, the three medications demonstrate an ability to help stabilize the disease and increase survival.

 We can help you find a top mesothelioma specialist who can help you understand mesothelioma metastasis.

 Doctors use a staging system to help gauge the development of pleural cancer.
-The disease is the least developed at stage I, when the cancer is localized to its origin site.
-At this stage, the cancer may be treated with a combination of potentially curative measures such as surgery, chemotherapy and radiation therapy.
+The disease is the least developed during the early stages, when the cancer is localized in or around its origin site.
+At these stages, the cancer may be treated with a combination of potentially curative measures such as surgery, chemotherapy and radiation therapy.

 By stage IV, the cancer has metastasized, and tumors have developed in distant areas of the body.
 This is the most difficult to treat because the cancer is so widespread.
 At this stage of development, treatment is limited to palliative, symptom-controlling care.
 This leads to a life expectancy of less than a year.

 For many years, doctors considered pleural mesothelioma a localized disease with limited ability to metastasize to other parts of the body.
 However, a 2012 postmortem study revealed the majority of the 318 mesothelioma patients involved experienced cancer spread to the opposite side of the chest and distant sites.

 A similar review of 172 people who died of pleural mesothelioma found that the most common sites for mesothelioma metastasis include:

 Cancer spread to the brain and central nervous system is significantly rarer, occurring in only about 3 percent of postmortem cases.